Ericazach/ericazach/README.md

 <h1>Hey There! 🙋🏻‍♀️ </h1>

-<h2 style="color: DarkSlateBlue">My name is Erica and welcome to my Github Page</h2>
+<h2 style="color: DarkSlateBlue">✨ My name is Erica and welcome to my Github Page</h2>